 Because the beautifully shaped and striking foliage of your Fitonnia, also known as the Nerve Plant, originates from South America, they prefer a more humid environment They are easy to care for plants that can tolerate a range of lighting, making this a perfect plant for a somewhat beginner plant person and terrariums!

-Your Fitonia prefers bright, indirect light but can tolerate medium light.
+Fitonia prefer bright, indirect light but can tolerate medium light.
 Placing this plant in too low of light can cause some leaves to lose the vibrant colors and patterns it has.
 Direct sunlight is too harsh on the foliage so avoid full sun.

 Nerve Plants really appreciate good humidity throughout the environment they are living in, which makes them fabulous terrarium plants!
 Creating pebble trays, misting frequently, or a humidifier will be beneficial to your plant.

-Your Nerve Plant will do great in regular potting soil.
+Nerve Plants will do great in regular potting soil.
 We recommend Fox Farm Potting Soil for added nutrients and drainage!
 Adding peat moss could be beneficial to retain moisture.

-Fertilizing once a month will be good for your Fitonnia.
+Fertilizing once a month will be good for these plants.
 Only feed your plants in the spring and summer months.
 They do not need any fertilizer in the winter time.

 Yes!
 Your Fitonnia is 100% non-toxic to pets and humans.